Relationship between NFC and FeliCa

 The figure above shows the relationship between the different building blocks of the FeliCa technology and open standards.

-Open-command based applications not using the FeliCa cryptography such as e-money viewers can be fully developed using information from publicly available specifications.
+Open-command based applications not using the FeliCa cryptography, such as e-money viewers, can be developed fully using information from publicly available specifications.

 An excellent feature of NFC is that it has a modular structure, composed of wireless communication technologies, mode commands, and message formats.
 It offers very flexible development and at the same time hides the complexity of these technologies, so application developers can easily enter into the NFC business.

 You may know that Android - the smartphone operating system from Google - supports NFC since its 2.3 version.
 Numerous applications using the NFC functionality are available on Google Play.
 It is remarkable that applications created by everyday developers (such as e-money viewers) are listed on Google Play.